SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 # MR-based-drone-controller

-The main idea of this project is to developed a Mixed-Reality based Reliable controller for Drones.
+The main idea of this project is to developed a Mixed-Reality based Reliable controller for Drone pilots.

 ## Hardware
     Hololens2